Rice Formula for processes with jumps and applications: Preliminaries and Main Result

-for any predictable function $f$; here $L$ stands for the (random) measure induced by $\Lambda$.
-Usually $L$ is called the compensating measure of the RCM $\mu$.

-Under quite general conditions (for example the absolute continuity of the kernels and the finiteness of the intensity of jumps), the compensating measure $L$ can be written in terms of ordinary Lebesgue integrals.
+There exists a random measure $L(dt,dy)$ on $[0,T]\times\R$, called the compensating measure of $\mu$, such that the processes $t\mapsto L([0,t],A)$ are predictable for any Borel set $A$ in $\R$ and, under quite general conditions (for example the absolute continuity of the kernels and the finiteness of the intensity of jumps), $L$ can be written in terms of ordinary Lebesgue integrals.
+Furthermore